SidneyEmeka/vendo/README.md

 # vendo
-An app for showcase and sales of furnitures.
+An app for showcase and sales of furnitures.<br>
+Using Provider{{Change Notifier provider}} to manage app state